bitwarden/help/_articles/account/lost-two-step-device.md

 The recovery code is a 32 character alpha-numeric code.
 You can get your two-step login recovery code in the [web vault](https://vault.bitwarden.com) under **Settings** &rarr; **Two-step Login**, then click the **View Recovery Code** button.
 We recommend that your print your recovery code and keep it in a safe place.

 {% warning %}
-Without your recovery code, two-step login can permanently lock you out of your bitwarden account.
+Without your recovery code, two-step login can permanently lock you out of your Bitwarden account.
 It is very important to have your recovery code if you plan to use two-step login.
 {% endwarning %}

 ## Recovering Your Account